-One way of bridging the aforementioned practiceresearch gap is to involve students in projects across the boundaries that separate academic research from industrial practice (Mathiassen & Sandberg, 2013).
-This involvement may entail students engaging in research as legitimate peripheral participants and eventually becoming both knowledgeable and competent community members.
-Olsson et al. (2003) assert that "students are better prepared for the work-life as problem solvers, since they are familiar with a process for systematically solving problems" (Olsson et al., 2003, pp. 82-83) if they engage in research.
-Similarly, Bernat et al. (2000) argue that student research enables them to "develop domain expertise, gain an understanding and appreciation of the research process and its practice, and acquire team, communication, problem-solving, and higher-level thinking skills.
+One way of bridging the practice-research gap is to involve students in projects across the boundaries that separate academic research from industrial practice (Mathiassen & Sandberg, 2013).
+This involvement may entail students engaging in research as legitimate peripheral participants and eventually becoming both knowledgeable competent community and members.
+Experiential learning projects help reduce the gap between academics practitioners (Wu & Sankar, 2013), and "students are better prepared for the work-life as problem solvers, since they are familiar with a process for systematically solving problems" (Olsson et al., 2003, pp. 82-83) if they engage in research.
+Similarly, Bernat et al. (2000) argue that student research enables them to "develop domain expertise, gain an understanding appreciation of the research process and its practice, and acquire team, communication, problem-solving, and higher-level thinking skills.
 Students with this experience are better equipped to make informed judgments about technical matters and to communicate and work in teams to solve complex problems" (Bernat et al., 2000, p.
 17).

 Research and teaching are mutually reinforcing learning processes (Obwegeser et al., 2016), and "students gain learning benefits when they are taught by active researchers and are engaged directly in research activities" (Obwegeser & Papadopoulos, 2016, p.
 250).
-Student research promotes their cognitive and intellectual growth if they are intrinsically motivated (Parikh, 2002) and guided by an experienced researcher (Tams, 2014).
+Integrating research components into IS curricula "can play an important role in improving student learning and refining student skills" (Moussawi & Vatanasakdakul, 2021, p.
+9).
+Student research promotes cognitive and intellectual growth if students are intrinsically motivated (Parikh, 2002) and guided by an experienced researcher (Tams, 2014).
+By incorporating research into teaching, students take on an active role in their own learning, gaining opportunities to acquire domain knowledge and develop research skills (Natsis et al., 2018).

 Despite its potential, extant IS literature on student research is limited.
-Exceptions include (1) the development of a conceptual research-topractice framework to study the transfer of knowledge from research to practice within the IS discipline (van Toorn et al., 2011) and (2) studies of various attempts at incorporating research elements into existing courses (Holland & Garfield, 2012; Mustafa, 2004; Obwegeser & Papadopoulos, 2016).
-Guidance is needed, e.g., in the form of "supportive elements added to a program in order to help students develop a higher level of understanding" (Holland & Garfield, 2012).
-More real-world examples and measures of the benefits of research-teaching integration as a means of bridging the practiceresearch gap are needed (Obwegeser & Papadopoulos, 2016).
+Exceptions include (1) the development of a conceptual research-to-practice framework to study the transfer of knowledge from research to practice (van Toorn et al., 2011) and (2) studies of various attempts at incorporating research elements into existing courses (Holland & Garfield, 2012; Mustafa, 2004; Obwegeser & Papadopoulos, 2016).
+Guidance is needed, e.g., in the form of "supportive elements added to a program to help students develop a higher level of understanding" (Holland & Garfield, 2012).
+More real-world examples and measures of the benefits of research-teaching integration are needed to bridge the practice-research gap (Obwegeser & Papadopoulos, 2016).
 This paper responds to these calls for research.